scheldejonas/week2-network/ex/ex3/README.md

 First of all, let's include your certificates in Nginx.
-From the step above you should have a certificate in the folder ``/etc/letsencrypt/live/[IP].xip.io/`` (where ``[IP]`` is the IP of the server.
+From the step above you should have a certificate in the folder ``/etc/letsencrypt/live/[IP].xip.io/`` (where ``[IP]`` is the IP of the server).
 Here you'll find two important files: your public key and your private key.
 The public key is in the file ``fullchain.pem`` (``.pem`` for permission) and your private key is in ``privkey.pem``.
 Never _ever_ **ever** move your private key outside of your server.
 Ever.